imbo/imbo/docs/usage/api.rst

 2) If the URL used to generate the short URL did not contain an image extension you can use the ``Accept`` header to decide the mime type of the generated image when requesting the short URL.
 3) Short URLs do not support extensions, so you can not append ``.jpg`` to force ``image/jpeg``.
 If you need to make sure the image is always a JPEG, simply append ``.jpg`` to the URL when generating the short URL.

-.. note:: In Imbo only images have short URLs
+.. note:: In Imbo only images have short URL's

 .. _metadata-resource: